Jacob Stallings Preview, Player Props: Marlins vs. Padres

 - Stallings has seven doubles, two home runs and 21 walks while batting .182.

-- In 42.6% of his games this season (26 of 61), Stallings has picked up at least one hit, and in four of those games (6.6%) he recorded multiple hits.
+- In 42.6% of his games this year (26 of 61), Stallings has picked up at least one hit, and in four of those games (6.6%) he recorded at least two.

-- In 61 games played this year, he has homered in just two of them.
+- He has hit a long ball in two of 61 games played this year, and in 1% of his plate appearances.

 - In 14 of 61 games this season, he has scored, including multiple runs once.